Top 6 Tips for Remote Job Seekers

 Outside of no longer commuting to an office for work, the interview process for remote positions has changed as well.
 Say goodbye to onsite interviews and hello to phone and virtual interviews.
 You and your interviewer may both be battling for a private space at home for the sake of the interview and hoping your dog doesn’t bark twenty minutes into the conversation.
 With unique challenges like this, it’s extremely important to prepare yourself and your space for the interview.

 For a phone or video interview, find a quiet space to talk so interruptions don’t ruin the flow of your conversation.
 Before a video interview, check that you have sufficient lighting and equipment.
 Ensure your audio is working and that you have familiarized yourself with whichever video-conferencing platform the interview will be conducted on.
 Be prepared to potentially be interviewed by a bot.
 Yes… a bot.
 Treat an automated interview just as you would an interview with an actual human.
+Calmly and confidently provide your answers to the questions you are asked.

 When you are on the job hunt you may be receiving calls from unknown numbers that may be recruiters.
 With this in mind, answer those calls with enthusiasm instead of with the apprehension we may have when answering calls from unknown numbers.